jeffnyman/ludic-historian/articles/pc.md

 YOUR DISTANCE FROM PLAYER 4 IS 3 UNIT(S).
 ```

 At the prompt you can see I chose `3,3` as a starting point.
-You can see the distance of the players from the point I chose.
-It’s helpful to focus on finding one player at a time.
+The program then displays the distance of the players from the point I chose.
+It doesn't take too much strategic thinking to realize that it's likely best to focus on finding one player at a time.
 Thus one strategy that immediately suggests itself is to draw a circle of radius 1.4 with a center at `3,3`.

 hide-and-seek-play-001.jpg